pubsubdb/pubsubdb/docs/model_driven_development.md

   - `graphs`: An array of graph objects that define the application's logic and data flow.
     - `subscribes`: The event or message that the graph listens to, which triggers the graph's execution.
     - `publishes`: The event or message that the graph emits upon completion.
+    - `input`: The input data model.
+    - `output`: The output data model.
     - `activities`: An object that contains the activities (nodes) within the graph.
 Each activity has a unique key and consists of properties such as title, type, input, output, and job.
     - `transitions`: An object that defines the flow between activities based on specified conditions.
 Each key in the transitions object corresponds to an activity key, and its value is an array of transition objects.
     - `hooks`: An event or message that a sleeping activity is subscribed to, which will awaken the it